 Hungarian sweet rolls are known as bukta.
 When they are filled with jam, they are known as lekváros bukta.
-Bukta are called buchty in Czech and Polish.
-I adapted this recipe from "Helen's Hungarian Heritage Recipes" by Helen Szabo and Clara M. Czegeny.
-The recipe calls for sour cream but I substituted plain Greek yogurt because that's what I had at home and it worked out well.
+Bukta is called buchty in Czech and Polish.
+This recipe was adapted from "Helen's Hungarian Heritage Recipes" by Helen Szabo and Clara M. Czegeny.
+The recipe calls for sour cream but plain Greek yogurt can easily be substituted if that's what you have at home.
 The dough is easy to make and wonderful to work with.
-It can be served without the jam filling but are even better when stuffed with apricot or plum lekvar.
+It can be served without the jam filling but are even better when stuffed with plum or apricot lekvar.
 Optional fillings are poppyseed, walnut, and sweetened cheese.
 I had just made some spiced plum jam and decided to use it and it worked like a charm.
 As with most recipes, there are endless variations and bukta are no different.
 Helen Szabo uses a sweet yeast-raised dough similar to what might be used for cinnamon rolls or houska without the raisins.

 - Proof Yeast:

 - 2 teaspoons sugar

 - 1 tablespoon all-purpose flour

 - 4-5 cups all-purpose flour

 - 4 large egg yolks

 - 1 cup plain Greek yogurt (or sour cream)

 - 1 1/2 teaspoons vanilla

 - 4 ounces butter (unsalted, 1 stick, softened)